FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.10-4 Edit users

--  **Delete users**：The deletion methods are divided into single deletion and batch deletion.
+-  **Delete users**:The deletion methods are divided into single deletion and batch deletion.

    1.Click the single "Delete" button on the right side of the list, and it will prompt "Please click the delete button again to confirm deletion", and click the list again to delete successfully.